azinchen/duplicacy/README.md

 Container images are configured using environment variables passed at runtime.

-- `BACKUP_CRON`             - Set schedule for `duplicacy backup` command in format for crontab file.
+- `BACKUP_CRON`             - Set schedule for `duplicacy backup` command formatted for crontab file.
 The `duplicacy backup` command doesn't run if `BACKUP_CRON` is not set.
-- `PRUNE_CRON`              - Set schedule for `duplicacy prune` command in format for crontab file.
+- `PRUNE_CRON`              - Set schedule for `duplicacy prune` command formatted for crontab file.
 The `duplicacy prune` command doesn't run if `PRUNE_CRON` is not set.
-- `BACKUP_END_CRON`         - Set schedule for force killing of duplicacy backup process in format for crontab file.
+- `BACKUP_END_CRON`         - Set schedule for force killing of duplicacy backup process formatted for crontab file.
 The force killing of duplicacy backup process doesn't run if `BACKUP_END_CRON` is not set.
 - `PRIORITY_LEVEL`          - Run `duplicacy` with an adjusted niceness, which affects process scheduling.
 Niceness values range from -20 (most favorable to the process) to 19 (least favorable to the process).
 Default value is 10.
-- `GLOBAL_OPTIONS`          - Set global options for every `duplicacy` command, see ["Global options details"][duplicacy-global-options] for details.
+- `GLOBAL_OPTIONS`          - Set global options for each `duplicacy` command, see ["Global options details"][duplicacy-global-options] for details.
 Global options are not set by default.
-- `BACKUP_OPTIONS`          - Set options for every `duplicacy backup` command, see `duplicacy backup` command [description][duplicacy-backup] for details.
+- `BACKUP_OPTIONS`          - Set options for each `duplicacy backup` command, see `duplicacy backup` command [description][duplicacy-backup] for details.
 Backup options are not set by default.
-- `PRE_BACKUP_SCRIPT`       - Give path of a custom script to run just before a backup starts.
+- `PRE_BACKUP_SCRIPT`       - Given path of a custom script to run just before a backup starts.
 You could use docker command in pre script by adding `-v /var/run/docker.sock:/var/run/docker.sock`.
-- `POST_BACKUP_SCRIPT`      - Give path of a custom script to run once backup completes.
+- `POST_BACKUP_SCRIPT`      - Given path of a custom script to run once backup completes.
 You could use docker command in post script by adding `-v /var/run/docker.sock:/var/run/docker.sock`.
-- `PRUNE_OPTIONS`           - Set options for every `duplicacy prune` command, see `duplicacy prune` command [description][duplicacy-prune] for details.
+- `PRUNE_OPTIONS`           - Set options for each `duplicacy prune` command, see `duplicacy prune` command [description][duplicacy-prune] for details.
 Prune options are not set by default.
-- `POST_PRUNE_SCRIPT`       - Give path of a custom script to run once prune completes.
+- `POST_PRUNE_SCRIPT`       - Given path of a custom script to run once prune completes.
 You could use docker command in post script by adding `-v /var/run/docker.sock:/var/run/docker.sock`.
 - `RUN_JOB_IMMEDIATELY`     - Set to `yes` to run `duplicacy backup` and/or `duplicacy prune` command at container startup.
-Immeditely jobs don't start by default.
+The jobs don't start by default.
 - `SNAPSHOT_ID`             - Set snapshot id, see `duplicacy init` command [description][duplicacy-init] for details.
 - `STORAGE_URL`             - Set storage url, see `duplicacy init` command [description][duplicacy-init] for details.
 Duplicacy supports different storage providers, see ["Supported storage backends"][duplicacy-storage] for details.
 Login credentials for storage url should be set using environment variables, see ["Passwords, credentials and environment variables"][duplicacy-variables] for details.
 - `JOB_RANDOM_DELAY`        - Set maximum value of delay before job startup, in seconds.
 Jobs run without delay by default.